avinash201199/Competitions-and-Programs-List/CONTRIBUTING.md

 You can contribute in many ways

-1. By adding new competition into the list
+1. By adding a new competition into the list

 - Star this repository.
-- Create an issue with description about the competiton and wait for approval.
+- Create an issue with description about the competiton or program and wait for approval.

-- Then fork this repository.
+If you are adding any competition or program then

-- Add description about the program ,official website and youtube link in alphabetical order.
+- Add description about the competition, official website and youtube link in alphabetical order in readme file
-- Make pull request and wait for review.

-2. If you are beginner then you can contribute by improving the structure or the layout or any mistakes in the repository.

-3. To contribute to the official website of this repository:

 - Go to the web directory.
 - Then `script.js` file.
 - There you will find an `array` containing `objects`
 - You can add more lists of events/competitions there in the `object` form in `array`.
 - Follow the structure of the object's attributes and naming conventions.
-- Also update in readme file.
+- Make pull request and wait for review.

+2. If you are adding any coding contest then add it in coding contest folder.
+3. If you are adding any hackathon then add it in hackathon folder .

 #### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.